ZeeCoder/vk-elozetes/docs/notes2.md

   - Also use tiere2 butterfly on the dark forest chipset
 - zlightup2 - The two only differs in their focus point.
 (Essentially the second is the same as the first one, just lifted a little)
 - Objekt9 has Leon Anvar's sword, so it has to match with an elite soldier's look

+issues:

+- before "next up is blad leader" it seemed like text was skipped
+- the gland to the west might have dawnflowers on it
+- after end of intro, it takes too long to show the next day

+- takes too long to be transported to the way to the training grounds